EIP-7761: EXTCODETYPE instruction

 (onERC1155Received

-) on them and expect to get a special magic return value, otherwise the transfer reverts (on the assumption that such a receipient may not be able to interact with the token)
+) on them and expect to get a special magic return value, otherwise the transfer reverts (on the assumption that such a recipient may not be able to interact with the token)

-is aimed to fill this gap and bring back the possibility to easily implement ERC-721 and ERC-1155 standard contracts in EOF.
+is aimed to fill this gap and bring back the possibility to easily implement ERC-721 and ERC-1155 standard contracts in EOF as well as preserve EOF proxy contract safety.

 Specification